grqphical/sword/README.md

         address: ":8000",
         errorHandler: customErrorHandler
     })

+    // Add middleware for all of your routes with ease r.Use(middleware)

     // Sword works with Golang's built-in routing so things such as methods and wildcards are allowed r.RouteFunc("GET /", func(w http.ResponseWriter, r *http.Request) error {